Who is OC Energy?

 - As you are within an embedded network, ask the retailer to unbundle their offer and provide an ‘energy only’ offer.
-Should you elect to take an alternate retail offer, OC Energy will continue to bill you for the network distribution component (known as the Market Meter Tariff), so you will receive two electricity bills.
+Should you elect to take an alternate retail offer, OC Energy will continue to bill for the network distribution component (known as the Market Meter Tariff), so you may receive two electricity bills.

 - Changing to an alternate retailer may come with some changes to your service.
-A new retailer will replace the OC Energy meter with their own.
+A new retailer may choose to replace the OC Energy meter with their own.
 Note that in setting up the initial embedded network, OC Energy has already covered all metering charges so there are no additional or ongoing costs for the OC Energy meter.

-- Be aware that some retailers may charge a ‘new connection fee’ for this service so you need to ask what this cost is, and if it is applicable.
+- Be aware that some retailers may charge a new connection or similar fee for this service so you need to ask what this cost is, and if it is applicable.

-- Swapping over the meter may require an off-supply period.
-We suggest getting clear information around the details of any off supply period.
-The AER have numerous complaints from customers unhappy with delays and being left without power resulting from this process.
-(AER, 2018)
+- Swapping over the meter may require a brief off-supply period.
+We suggest getting clear information around the details of any off supply period from the alternate retailer.

 If, after having a better idea of the costs and process involved with switching to another retailer, you still wish to leave, these are the next steps:

-- As your OC Energy meter is a private meter, your new retailer will contact the site's Embedded Network Manager (Choice Metering) in order for them to create a NMI (National Meter Identifier) and register the site for on market operations.
+- The alternate retailer will contact the site's Embedded Network Manager (Choice Metering) in order for them to create a NMI (National Meter Identifier) and then register the NMI for on market operations.

-- Once this is created your new retailer will then be able to change your meter and provide you with a retail plan.
+- Once the NMI is created, the alternate retailer will then be able to change your meter and provide you with a retail plan.

-- Remember, you will receive two invoices; one from the alternate retailer for the retail component, and one from OC Energy for the applicable Distribution Tariff component of your supply.
+- Remember, you may receive two invoices; one from the alternate retailer for the retail component, and one from OC Energy for the applicable Distribution Tariff component of your supply.